 During a live hearing for Title IX Sexual Harassment cases only, the Complainant and Respondent must have an advisor.
-If they do not have an advisor, one will be appointed by the university will appoint an advisor to the individual, at no fee or charge, for the purpose of conducting crossexamination.
-During this live cross-examination the Advisor will ask the other individual and any Witnesses relevant questions and follow-up questions authored by the Complainant or Respondent (including those questions challenging credibility) directly, orally, and in real time.
-Before any cross-examination question is answered, the Decision-Maker will determine if the question is relevant.
+If they do not have an advisor, one will be appointed by the university at no fee or charge, for the purpose of conducting cross-examination.
+During this live cross-examination, the advisor will ask the other party (or parties) and any Witnesses relevant questions and follow-up questions authored by the Complainant or Respondent (including those questions challenging credibility) directly, orally, and in real time.
+Before any cross-examination question is answered, the Hearing Chair will determine if the question is relevant.
 Crossexamination questions that are duplicative of those already asked, including by the Decision-Maker may be deemed irrelevant if they have been asked and answered.
-Crossexamination questions which call into question prior sexual history of the Complainant may also be deemed irrelevant.
+Crossexamination questions which call into question prior sexual history of the Complainant also may be deemed irrelevant.

 The university may still proceed with the live hearing in the physical absence of a Complainant or Respondent and may reach a determination of responsibility in their absence.
-The university will not threaten, coerce, intimidate or discriminate against the Complainant or Respondent in an attempt to secure their participation in the live hearing.
+The university will not threaten, coerce, intimidate, or discriminate against the Complainant or Respondent in an attempt to secure their participation in the live hearing.
 Should the Complainant, Respondent, or their Advisor choose not to cross-examine an individual, the Complainant and/or Respondent shall affirmatively waive cross-examination through a written or oral statement to the Decision-Maker.
 A Complainant's and/or Respondent's waiver of cross-examination does not eliminate the ability of the Decision-Maker to use statements made by the individual who would have been subject to that cross-examination.